Hiring process and deputy information sessions

 We offer countless unique assignments that range from school or community-based positions to drug enforcement and bomb disposal.
 Some deputies stay in a specialized career assignment, while others move between assignment types as they advance or expand their expertise.
 Regardless of your assignment, you’ll serve the citizens of local communities and work with them and your peers to solve crime problems.
 Applying to become a KCSO deputy sheriff is your first step towards an exciting and rewarding law enforcement career serving your community.

 The King County Sheriff's Office actively recruits qualified new and lateral-entry (previous experience) applicants throughout the year.
-We have currently met our hiring goals, but still anticipate hiring as vacancies become available.
+We are hiring as vacancies occur.
 Applying and testing now is encouraged in order to be eligible for an oral board interview.

 We strive to recruit candidates who represent the diversity of the communities we serve.
 We welcome men and women of every culture and ethnic background, and believe that the internal environment of the KCSO supports and respects the differences that exist between us.
 If you can embrace our mission, vision, goals and core values, then we are interested in you.

 If you don't have experience as a commissioned officer, you should apply as an entry-level deputy.
 Lateral-entry deputies must have one or more years of experience as a commissioned law enforcement officer post-probation.
 Our wage package allows for advanced step wage placement, using a sliding scale based on your experience, training and education.

 Asking yourself "Do I have what it takes?"
 Here are a few qualifications and disqualifiers you can quickly check out.
 These qualifications are absolute musts.
 Note that there are some additional qualifications for lateral entry applicants.
 You can also use the self-screening tool to see if you are the candidate we are looking for.